Reach-Robotics/reach_robotics_sdk/.docsrc/source/gettingstarted/index.rst

 repository is cloned into your ROS workspace src folder.

 .. note::
-    The Reach System communication protocol is only compled/tested on the following platforms/operating system combinations,
+    The Reach System communication protocol is only compiled/tested on the following platform/operating system combinations:

     * aarch-64 (Linux)
     * x86-64 (Linux & Windows)